raganwald/raganwald.github.com/_posts/2017-04-10-foldl-foldr.md

   //=> [2, 4]
 ```

-Folding is a very fundamental kind of operation on     a collection.
+Folding is a very fundamental kind of operation on collections.
 It can be used in many other ways, but let's move along and talk about what kinds of collections we might want to fold.

 ### foldl